 So you found out you have the herpes virus, and are probably feeling uncertain about the future.
 If you’re asking yourself how to live with herpes, know that it’s more than possible: Many people consider it to be nothing more than an occasionally inconvenient skin condition.
 You can live a full, happy, and satisfied life with HSV-1 or HSV-2.
 This article aims to put the virus in perspective and consider your options, whether to learn how to live with herpes in a relationship or manage the symptoms.

 “I Have Herpes.
 What Now?”

 1. Know You Aren’t Alone

-Everyone has something they’d rather no one ever find out about, or that just makes them uncomfortable.
+Everyone has something they’d feel uncomfortable telling people about.
 Everyone.
 And in the case of herpes, STD statistics show that herpes is actually relatively common.
 In fact, some studies estimate that one-fifth of the American population is infected with genital herpes.
 That means more than 5o million people in the United States are living it.
 And according to statistics, 42 million of them don’t even know they have it.
 This isn’t something unheard of or new.
 Globally, an estimated 536 million people are infected.

 So many people now and before you have had to deal with herpes.
 And guess what?
 It wasn’t the end of the world for them, and it isn’t for you either!
 So many people of all ages have had relationships, married, had children, and just generally continued to live normal lives with this virus.